applicaster/developer.applicaster.com/book/dev-env/iOS.md

 end
 ```

-This Podfile refrences the podspec and will create a structure where the plugin code is imported like a real project as a development pod.
+This Podfile references the podspec and will create a structure where the plugin code is imported like a real project as a development pod.

 ### Podspec example
 Here is a simple example for a podspec for a sample plugin: